 In a perfect ELA world, students arrive remembering all previous grammatical elements.
 (I know the previous year’s teacher taught grammar, just saying.)

-The common core dictates that students learn types of sentences in seventh grade.
+The Common Core dictates that students learn types of sentences in seventh grade.
 That makes perfect sense!
 After learning phrases and clauses, students should apply that information to simple, compound, complex, and compound-complex sentences.
-Then when students arrive at high school, we can manipulate and analyze sentence structure in our writing, literature, and nonfiction.
+Then, when students arrive at high school, we can manipulate and analyze sentence structure in our writing, literature, and nonfiction.

-Method One: after teaching phrases and clauses.
+Method One: Introduce types of sentences after teaching phrases and clauses.

 The benefits: This is a natural progression.
 Types of sentences (maybe?!) are the most difficult concept for students.
 They are tricky, and students have to punctuate them correctly.
 Then we teachers expect students to write them, find them in literature, etc. …

 The negatives: This takes time and relies on students remembering or being proficient in the previous material.
 I have had classes where identifying conjunctions is a challenge.
 This method won’t always work.

-Method Two: while teaching conjunctions.
+Method Two: Cover types of sentences while teaching conjunctions.

-Start the semester by reviewing parts of speech and parts of a sentence.
-Once students can identify nouns/ pronouns/ subjects and verbs, introduce conjunctions.
-While memorizing and practicing coordinating and correlative conjunctions, teach simple and compound sentences.
+You can start the semester by reviewing parts of speech and parts of a sentence.
+Once your students can identify nouns/ pronouns/ subjects and verbs, you can introduce conjunctions.
+Then, you will cover sentence structure lessons as you layer other grammatical concepts:

 - Finally, cover subordinating conjunctions, and while doing so, explain complex and compound-complex sentences.